Flow Map Language Models: One-step Language Modeling via Continuous Denoising: Experiments

-We compare $\flowvel$ with recent methods: Duo~\cite{sahoo2025diffusion} and MDLM~\cite{sahoo2024simple}, representing uniform and masked discrete diffusion, respectively.
+We compare $\flowvel$ with the recent state of the art discrete diffusion methods Duo~\cite{sahoo2025diffusion} and MDLM~\cite{sahoo2024simple}, covering both uniform and masked discrete diffusion.
 We also compare with RDLM~\cite{jo2025continuous} and CANDI~\cite{pynadath2025candi}, recent continuous and hybrid diffusion models, respectively.
 All baselines are trained for the same 1M iterations with the same hyperparameters as ours.
-In \Cref{tab:manystepresults}, we show the 1024-step sampling results.
-For the LM1B dataset, $\flowvel$ outperforms all baselines in terms of sample quality while preserving entropy.
-For OWT, while $\flowvel$ achieves the best sample quality, there is a slight trade-off in entropy; nonetheless, it remains within $\pm0.1$ of the data entropy, similar to the discrete baselines.
-Overall, our results show that continuous denoising via flows can actually \textit{outperform} discrete diffusion methods for language modeling in the many-step regime.
-Furthermore, it shows that simple Euclidean interpolants can outperform complex methods involving Riemannian manifold structure or hybrid diffusion. \Cref{fig:oursvsdiscrete} shows the performance curves as the number of sampling steps is varied from 8 to 1024, demonstrating that $\flowvel$ is competitive across a wide range.
+In \Cref{tab:manystepresults}, we show our 1024-step sampling results.
+For the LM1B dataset, $\flowvel$ outperforms all baselines in terms of sample quality while preserving sample entropy.
+For OWT, while $\flowvel$ achieves the best sample quality measured by perplexity, there is a slight trade-off in entropy; nonetheless, it remains within $\pm0.1$ of the data entropy, similar to the discrete baselines.

+Our results show that flow-based continuous denoising can \textit{outperform} discrete diffusion methods for language modeling in the many-step regime.
+Furthermore, they show that simple Euclidean interpolants can outperform more complex methods involving the Riemannian manifold structure of the simplex, or hybrid methods that leverage both continuous and discrete diffusion processes. \Cref{fig:oursvsdiscrete} shows the performance curves as the number of sampling steps is varied from 8 to 1024, demonstrating that $\flowvel$ is competitive across a wide range, and highlighting that distillation into an $\flowmap$ is necessary for very few-step performance.

-\subsection{Flow map language model ($\flowmap$)}
+\subsection{Flow map language model}